-Unless alternate arrangements have been made and approved by the U/DH in advance, the MD is responsible for all expenses associated with the delivery of their contract.
+Unless alternate arrangements have been made and approved in writing by the PH in advance, the MF is responsible for all expenses associated with the delivery of their contract.

 As an independent contractor, no deductions will be taken from your payment or remitted on your behalf.

-On call stipends are paid quarterly (March, June, September and December).
+On call stipends are paid quarterly (March, June, September and December) by the SHA.

-55. How long will it take for me to receive my monthly payment after submitting my invoice?
+50. How long will it take for me to receive my monthly payment for academic services after submitting my invoice?
+(Updated August 2018)

-Effective January 1, 2017, invoice submissions will be processed on the 5th and the 15th of each month (or the next working day if these dates fall on a weekend) with payment issued net 30 days from receipt of the invoice.
+Invoice submissions will be processed each month with payment issued net 30 days from receipt of the invoice.
 Direct deposit timeframes may differ depending on the contractor’s financial institution.

-56. Why is the payment issued now net 30 days from receipt of the invoice vs. 10 business days?
+53. Why is the payment issued now net 30 days from receipt of the invoice versus 10 business days?

-Given that there will now be two different payments being issued (one for services by the RHA and one for GST by the university), payment processing will now align with the university and RHA payment policies.
+Given that there are two different payments being issued, payment processing will now align with the university and the SHA’s payment policies.

 University payment policy is that payment is issued net 30 days from receipt of invoice.
 This is a maximum timeframe for payment and we will continue to process and issue payment as quickly as possible.